 - Add the dry ingredients and oil.
 Gently add the flour, salt, oil, and any additional teaspoons or tablespoons of seasoning, depending on how much seasoning you want. (we like to add garlic powder, Italian seasoning, and a tiny bit of red pepper flakes).
 Use the dough hook to mix those ingredients together for a couple of minutes.
 It should eventually form a ball on the hook that basically cleans the mixer of any remaining ingredients remaining behind.

 - Time to rise.
 When I grill pizza, I like to divide the dough into individual servings right away.
 I spray a Pyrex dish or cake pan with cooking spray, load dough balls inside, and cover with plastic wrap for a couple of hours.
-Some people use a cooking sheet, but I’ve found this method to be more successful.
 Over time they will expand and nearly double in size and shape.

 - large spatula